valerytschopp/owncloud-ldap-schema/README.md

 ownCloud can read an LDAP attribute and set the user quota according to its value.
 The attribute shall return human readable values, e.g. "2 GB".

-## Usage in LDAP
+## Usage

-A user can be extended with the `objectClass: ownCloud` and the attribute `ownCloudQuota` can be used to define the user specific quota limit.
+A user can be extended with the auxillary `objectClass: ownCloud` and the attribute `ownCloudQuota` can be used to define the user specific quota limit.

 ## Installation